by Katherine Poseidon

 Tip: Crete's beaches are legendary not only for their beauty but for their energy and lively history!
 Special reference here to the beach of Matala, known for the rocks surrounding it, which are full of tiny caves that housed hippies in the 1960s, and is now one of many Blue Flag beaches in Crete.

-Day trips to Crete's dazzling beaches that you will love!
+Boat trips to Crete's best beaches

 #5 Divine Greek Cuisine

 Cretan cuisine has a language all its own, with incredible flavours and local ingredients so unique that there are specialty Cretan stores found throughout the rest of Greece.
 Let's not forget that Crete is also a top producer of quality olive oil -which is also something you need to pack in your bags before you leave the island!
 Along with olive oil, Crete has a wine tradition more than 4000 years old that is definitely worth exploring!
 The best part about Cretan food is that so much of it is local and fresh, and it draws on a unique tradition influenced by the varied cultures that have passed through the island throughout its history.

 Among the top things to eat in Crete are the local salad called 'Dakos,' made with fresh tomatoes, Cretan mizithra cheese and olive oil all on top of a crisp, hard rusk, vaguely similar to a bruschetta (but better!).
 The cheeses in Crete stand out all on their own, ranging from soft and mild mizithra to aged graviera, as well as a cheesy spread called xinogalo.
 Visit the markets in Chania or Heraklion to get a sense of the numerous cheesy choices, and try a little bit of everything to find your favourite!
 For foodies, there are organized food tours in our collection that can guide you to foodie' meccas and reveal the secrets of Cretan gastronomy; check them out here!